Ayush-sk-Pathak/Continuum/docs/ARCHITECTURE.md

 After: LoRA trained, used with I2V pipeline

 INVALID T2V USE (What We Must Stop Doing):
-✗ Using T2V for Shot 1 of a consistency-focused film
-✗ Mixing T2V and I2V in the same production pipeline
-✗ Relying on T2V when identity matters
+[OK]-- Using T2V for Shot 1 of a consistency-focused film [OK]-- Mixing T2V and I2V in the same production pipeline [OK]-- Relying on T2V when identity matters

 7A.5 DEVELOPMENT VS MVP: THE TRANSITION PLAN
 CURRENT STATE (Development):
 T2V is used for fast testing because:

-No SDXL step needed → faster iteration
+No SDXL step needed --> faster iteration
 Tests pipeline mechanics without identity concerns Good for catching bugs quickly

 MVP REQUIREMENT:
 The main pipeline MUST switch to I2V-only:

-Shot 1 uses Hero Frame (SDXL + IP-Adapter) → I2V
+Shot 1 uses Hero Frame (SDXL + IP-Adapter) --> I2V
-Shot 2+ uses Bridge Frame (SDXL + IP-Adapter + ControlNet) → I2V
+Shot 2+ uses Bridge Frame (SDXL + IP-Adapter + ControlNet) --> I2V
 T2V relegated to "exploration mode" only

 IMPLEMENTATION CHECKLIST FOR MVP: